Elder fraud consists of financial crimes that target older people’s money or property. It includes telephone, internet and mail scams.

 Other estimates suggest as many as 5 million Americans fall victim to elder fraud every year.
 And the annual costs may be anywhere between $2.9 billion and $36.5 billion, according to the National Council on Aging.
 The council warns these estimates may underrepresent the real scope of the problem.

-Protect your personal information or that of your older relatives by knowing what to look for and how to deal with scammers.
+Protect your personal data or that of your older relatives by knowing what to look for and how to deal with scammers.

 Why Scammers Target Seniors